TechRuler/AchievableScript/README.md

 ### Third-Party Libraries

-This project uses Pillow for image processing.
-Pillow is an open-source library that is used under its respective license.
+This project utilizes Pillow for image processing, an open-source library.